-1) Oh-so-smooth roads: The tarmac on almost all roads on the island appears to have been laid and smoothed out like royal icing simply to suit the many thousands of cyclists that head to Mallorca for a holiday.
+Oh-so-smooth roads: The tarmac on almost all roads on the island appears to have been laid and smoothed out like royal icing to suit the many thousands of cyclists that head to Mallorca for a holiday.

-6) Beautiful scenery: The landscape of Mallorca looks like a combination between southern France and Spain.
+Beautiful scenery: The landscape of Mallorca looks like a combination between southern France and Spain.
 In late April, when I visited, the north of the island was a feast for the eyes with large fields of barley mixed with pretty poppies, roadsides edged by blankets of colourful wildflowers, thriving olive groves, fledgling vineyards, blossoming trees and a stunning coast of sandy beaches and turquoise seas.

+Camaraderie: If you have ever enjoyed the atmosphere of a cycling sportive, Mallorca is similar but on a far larger scale.
+There are many other cyclists wherever you ride, and the atmosphere is upbeat and cycling friendly.
 If you want to ride fast, simply jump on the back of a peloton of riders as it flies past you.
-If you want to ride slower, watch in awe as the faster riders whoosh past you.
+If you're going to ride slower, watch in awe as the faster riders whoosh past you.

 Cosmopolitan: Mallorca attracts cyclists from all over Europe, which means you can enjoy chatting with like-minded holidaymakers from many different countries and even practice your languages!